jseguillon/jenkraft/README.md

 First download Minetest 0.4.13 ( https://github.com/minetest/minetest/releases/tag/0.4.13) then install.

-Download the raspberryjammod mod for Minetest ( https://github.com/arpruss/raspberryjammod-minetest/archive/master.zip) then unzip.
+Download the raspberryjammod mod for Minetest from my own fork : https://github.com/jseguillon/raspberryjammod-minetest/archive/master.zip then unzip.

 Place the `raspberryjammod` in your mods directory (should be C:\games\Minetest\mods).

-Download the default minetest game (https://github.com/minetest/minetest_game/releases/tag/0.4.13) and copy wool mod wihch is needed for raspberryjammod.
+Download the default minetest game : https://github.com/minetest/minetest_game/releases/tag/0.4.13 and copy wool mod wihch is needed for raspberryjammod.

+Copy the `mcpipy` directory included in the raspberryjammod, to the root of your jenkraft.py donwload/clone.

 Open your minetest.conf file and set `secure.enable_security = false`.

-At last, you now can open Minetest, create a game, activate the mods and got to Configuration section.
+At last, you now can open Minetest, create a game, activate the mods and continue installation.

 ## Configuration